-Where available, attach the tether or restraining device provided through the pram handle as high as possible for maximum stability.
+- Attach the tether or restraining device provided through the pram handle as high as possible for maximum stability.

-Remove all shopping, luggage or items that are hanging from the pram handles so the pram does not fall over.
+- Remove all shopping, luggage or items that are hanging from the pram handles so the pram does not fall over.
 You can place them in the luggage rack, hold them or place them under your seat.

-- Do not lean out of the windows or stand on seats
+- Do not lean out of the windows or stand on seats.

 - Do not sit children on the rails or on your shoulders.